What Happens at Arraignment — First Court Date Guide

 That's it.
 The whole thing might take 5 minutes once your name is called.
 You'll walk out wondering what just happened and whether anything was actually accomplished.

 The answer is: the formal process started.
 Now the real work begins.
+For the full map of every stage ahead of you, read how criminal cases actually work.

 What to Ask Your Attorney After Arraignment